jaykay0408/Auto-Car-Data-Mining/README.md

     1. Image Size
     2. How to design CNN architecture including how many layers, what kind of layers, and so on
-    3. How to optimize the model including parameter values, drop out, backpropagation, learning rate, \# of epoch and so on
+    3. How to optimize the model including parameter values, image augumentation, drop out, backpropagation, learning rate, \# of epoch and so on
     4. Evaluations
     5. How to overcome the limitations in your DM-Car implementation